lxsang/ant-http/README.md

 ### To do
-- variable size dictionary
+- max  upload file size should be configurable
-- refactoring libantd API, remove unused functions
 - remove static strings, replace it by configurations